bipeshrajsubedi/Multimodal-Stress-Classification-Using-Physiological-Signals-and-Facial-Expressions/README.md

 Stress classes: 0 (stress-free) 1 (stressed)

-Models used:
+Models:

+Independent:
   For Physiological Data: LSTM, SVM

   For Facial Expressions Data: VGG16, Basic CNN

+Multimodal-Fusion:
+- Both LSTM and VGG16 outputs are combined to provide as inputs to the fusion layer.
+- The physiological and facial data are combined to train the fusion model.
+Note that: LSTM and VGG16 are independently trained on physiological nad facial data respectively at first.
+Only their predictions/features are used for training fusion layer.